PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/README.md

 Good luck!

-## Timeline
+***

+## Project Based Learning - Knowledge Modules

 The ADS&AI program is structured into 8-week blocks.
 On Monday, Wednesday and Thursday you work individually on the development of fundamental skills, which are needed to successfully complete the Creative brief.
-In *__DataLab__*, scheduled on the Tuesday's and Friday's, you apply your knowledge to the Creative Brief by completing a list of tasks.
+In *__DataLab__* (Mandatory!
+See [DataLab Attendance & Preparation](ADD URL), for more information), scheduled on the Tuesday's and Friday's, you apply your knowledge to the Creative Brief by completing a list of tasks, which you can find [here](ADD URL).

 The block is further divided into two phases, centered around three *__knowledge modules__*: